Supplements, Theme Issues, and Special Series

 - Secondary publication in supplements (republication of papers published elsewhere) should be clearly identified by the citation of the original paper and by the title.

-- The same principles of authorship and disclosure of potential conflicts of interest discussed elsewhere in this document should be applied to supplements.
+- The same principles of authorship and disclosure of relationships and activities discussed elsewhere in this document should be applied to supplements.